Keeton v. Hustler Magazine, Inc.

 Keeton v.
 Hustler Magazine, Inc., 465 U.S. 770 (1984), was a case in which the United States Supreme Court held that a state could assert personal jurisdiction over the publisher of a national magazine which published an allegedly defamatory article about a resident of another state, and where the magazine had wide circulation in that state.

-Facts
+Background

 Keeton was a case for defamation brought by Kathy Keeton, a New York resident and publisher of Penthouse magazine, against the nationally distributed Hustler magazine.

 The plaintiff claimed that she was libeled by material published in magazine since 1975, including a cartoon that falsely suggested she had contracted a sexually transmitted infection from fellow Penthouse publisher (and her later to be husband) Bob Guccione, as well as a nude pictorial spread of a model who was identified as Keeton.
 Keeton chose to bring the case in New Hampshire, even though the plaintiff was not a resident there, because New Hampshire allowed six years to bring suit under that state's statute of limitations, which is longer than any other state.
 Also, New Hampshire's "Single Publication Rule" could increase the amount of damages the plaintiff could collect by accounting for publication in all 50 states.

+The Court of Appeals for the First Circuit affirmed the lower court's dismissal of the complaint, finding that Keeton's contacts with New Hampshire were too attenuated for asserting personal jurisdiction over Hustler.
+The Court of Appeals also found unfair the application of New Hampshire's "Single Publication Rule" allowing Keeton damages caused in all states, should she prevail, since most of Keeton's alleged injuries occurred outside of New Hampshire.